 English 310: Writing and Tutoring is required for all first-semester Writing Fellows.
 It is a three-credit course taught Tuesdays and Thursdays from 12:05pm–1:20pm.
 This course fulfills the university’s Advanced Writing requirement.

 Two+ Semester Commitment: To keep turnover to a minimum, we ask for a two+ semester commitment.
 These semesters do not, however, need to be concurrent (i.e. sometimes fellows serve missions after their first semester).

 Flexible Schedule: Writing Fellows typically work sixty hours each semester, the bulk of those hours coming between weeks 4 and 14.
 Most of your work–responding to papers and running tutoring consultations–is done on your schedule.
 Note: You may be a Writing Fellow and work at another campus job.
 However, your combined hours may never exceed 20 hours per week, except during 4 weeks of high-volume tutoring in which Writing Fellows are permitted 25 combined hours.
 Flexibility in a second on-campus job is fairly essential.

 Starting Pay: New fellows receive $9.75/hr the first semester, with increases possible each subsequent semester.

 Two Semesters of College Experience: We have made exceptions from time to time, but we usually prefer hiring students with two+ semesters of collegiate coursework since high school graduation.
 We do not have a minimum GPA requirement.

-Student status for Winter 2019: To work with the Fellows in Fall 2019 you need to take at least 6 BYU credits.
+Student status for Fall 2019: To work with the Fellows in Fall 2019 you need to take at least 6 BYU credits.